 We notice these gaps when we’re looking for answers ourselves, but we often overlook applying this thinking process to the content we’re creating for a brand.

 - Who is our audience?

 - What are they looking for online that our content will answer?

 - Can their search lead to revenue for us?

 - Is the piece of content both relevant and useful as part of that search?

 - How will it convert to something useful for the brand?

 If your content is difficult to create, you’re probably on the right path

-The truth is the good content is difficult to write and expensive.
+The truth is that good content is difficult to write and expensive.
 It’s a big investment, and we are doing our audiences a disservice when we’re satisfied with publishing easy, generic content.
-It’s an insult to what we expect them to give us in exchange for that content: an email address, a purchase, a meaningful connection.
+It doesn’t help them, so it won’t help us.
+Some of it’s even an insult to what we expect them to give us in exchange for that content: an email address, a purchase, a meaningful connection.